 Features and Capabilities

 A Feature is a system service that fulfills a stakeholder need.
-Each feature includes a benefits hypothesis and acceptance criteria, and is sized or split as necessary to be delivered by a single Agile Release Train (ART) in a Program Increment (PI).
+Each feature includes a Benefit Hypothesis and acceptance criteria, and is sized or split as necessary to be delivered by a single Agile Release Train (ART) in a Program Increment (PI).

-A Capability is a higher-level solution behavior that typically spans multiple Agile Release Trains (ARTs).
-They are sized and split into multiple features so that they can be implemented in a single PI.
+A Capability is a higher-level solution behavior that typically spans multiple ARTs.
+Capabilities are sized and split into multiple features so that they can be implemented in a single PI.

-Features also lend themselves to the Lean UX process model, which includes a definition of the Minimum Marketable Feature (MMF), a benefit hypothesis, and acceptance criteria.
+Features also lend themselves to the Lean User Experience (UX) process model, which includes a definition of the Minimum Marketable Feature (MMF), a benefit hypothesis, and acceptance criteria.
 This helps limit scope and investment, enhances agility, and provides fast feedback about the benefit.

 Capabilities behave the same way.
 They are simply a level of abstraction above features, applied to building Large Solutions.

 Features (and, similarly, capabilities) are managed in the Kanban systems.
-They are subject to Product Management and System Architect/Engineering authority and prioritized using Weighted Shortest Job First, or WSJF.
-They realize value in the context of certain Nonfunctional Requirements.
-Features are planned and reviewed at PI boundaries; implemented as Stories; and are integrated, tested, and demonstrated as the functionality becomes available.
+They are subject to Product Management and System Architect/Engineering authority and prioritized using Weighted Shortest Job First (WSJF ).
+They realize value in the context of certain Nonfunctional Requirements (NFRs).
+Features are planned and reviewed at PI boundaries and implemented as stories, and are integrated, tested, and demonstrated as the functionality becomes available.

-Features are described using a Features and Benefits Matrix (FAB):
+Features are described using a Features and Benefits (FAB) Matrix:

 Since features can span multiple user roles, SAFe generally recommends against using the user story voice to express them.
 Furthermore, the business is not usually familiar with user stories and it may cause confusion if the same format is used for both stories and features.